 Personally, I prefer the D1’s RH3 action with a sturdier, weightier feel and better responsiveness.

 Also thanks to its longer keys (visible + invisible part, visible part is usually the same across all pianos), I found it easier to play towards the back of the keys, which is something that experienced pianists will appreciate.

-However, you might prefer the PX-S1000’s lighter touch and textured keytops.
+However, you may prefer the PX-S1000’s lighter touch and textured keytops.

 In terms of instrument selection, the PX-S1000 comes with only 18 sounds, compared to the D1’s 30.

-Each of the sounds are well selected, though, and fit well into all styles of music.
+Each of the sounds is well selected, though, and fits well into all styles of music.
 Split mode and layer mode are included, enabling more flexibility in play.

 Both digital pianos offer fantastic sampled sounds, and both lean towards the softer, warmer side of acoustic pianos.